Coronary Computed Tomography Angiography (CCTA)

-The technologist will clean three small areas of your chest and place small, sticky electrode patches on these areas.
+The technologist will clean three small areas of your chest and place electrodes (small, sticky discs) on these areas.
 Men may require a small area of hair to be shaved on their chest to help the electrodes stick.
 The electrodes are attached to an electrocardiograph (ECG) monitor, which shows your heart's electrical activity during the test.

 While lying on the scanning table, you may be asked to raise your arms over your head for the duration of the exam.
 This will help improve image quality.

 Next, the table will move quickly through the scanner to determine the correct starting position for the scans.
 Then, the table will move slowly through the machine as the actual CT scanning is performed.
 Depending on the type of CT scan, the machine may make several passes.

 You may be asked to hold your breath during the scanning.
 Any motion, whether breathing or body movements, can lead to artifacts on the images.
 This loss of image quality can resemble the blurring seen on a photograph taken of a moving object.

 Inform your doctor if you have problems holding your breath for 5 to 15 seconds.
 Breathing during the scan creates blurring on the images and can result in an inconclusive exam.